bengarrett/RetroTxt/README.md

 # RetroTxt

 Turn many pieces of ANSI text art and ASCII/NFO plain text into HTML5 **text** using RetroTxt.
-It is the modern, browser agnostic, web extension that takes retro text files and stylises them into a more pleasing, useful format to view and copy in a web browser.
+It is the new, browser agnostic, web extension that takes retro text files and stylises them into a more pleasing, useful format to view and copy in a web browser.

 Available for installation from both the [Chrome store](https://chrome.google.com/webstore/detail/retrotxt/gkjkgilckngllkopkogcaiojfajanahn) and [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/retrotxt/).